glankk/gz/USAGE.md

 watches menu so that it's always visible, even when the menu is closed.
 When a watch is released, a positioning button will appear which lets you change the position of the watch on the screen.
 Holding Z when positioning the watch will move it faster.
+Pressing the wrench icon next to a watch will open the memory editor at the address of that watch.
 The **visible** option can be unchecked to hide all watches globally.

 Watches can be imported from text files on an SD card by pressing the folder icon.
 Press a watch file to bring up a list of all watches contained in that